+Lactation Use during breastfeeding is considered acceptable.
 Administration Oral: Administer tablets with water during meals Tablets should be promptly swallowed whole (do not chew) to avoid bitter taste that may cause gagging or vomiting; tablets are scored and may be halved or quartered.
 Tablets may be crushed or disintegrated and mixed with semi-solid food or liquid (eg, orange juice, honey) to reduce the bitter taste; use within 1 hour of mixing.
 Refer to manufacturer PIL if there are specific considerations.
 Warnings/ Precautions Disease-related concerns: Cardiac arrhythmias: Bradycardia, ectopic rhythms, ventricular fibrillation, and AV blocks have been observed with praziquantel administration.
 Central nervous system effects: Praziquantel may exacerbate central nervous system pathology due to schistosomiasis, paragonimiasis, or Taenia solium cysticercosis.
 Assess whether the potential benefit justifies the potential risk in patients with a history of seizures and/or other signs of potential central nervous system involvement such as subcutaneous nodules suggestive of cysticercosis.
 Hepatic impairment: Use with caution in patients with moderate to severe hepatic impairment; reduced liver drug metabolism may result in higher and longer lasting plasma concentrations of unmetabolized praziquantel.
 Neurocysticercosis: Appropriate use: Antiparasitic therapy may worsen symptoms of neurocysticercosis by inducing an inflammatory response; adjunctive corticosteroid therapy should be started before initiation of antiparasitic therapy.
-Antiparasitic therapy to exclude intraocular cysticerci; antiparasitic therapy may lead to blindness in some cases with unsuspected intraocular parasites.
+Antiparasitic therapy should not be initiated in patients with untreated hydrocephalus, calcified lesions, or cysticercal encephalitis.
+Perform funduscopic exam prior to initiation of antiparasitic therapy to exclude intraocular cysticerci; antiparasitic therapy may lead to blindness in some cases with unsuspected intraocular parasites.
 Schistosomiasis: Praziquantel may not be effective against migrating schistosomulae; observational data indicate that praziquantel treatment in the acute phase of the infection may not prevent progression from asymptomatic to acute schistosomiasis, or from asymptomatic/acute disease to chronic disease.
-In addition, use in patients with schistosomiasis may be associated with clinical deterioration such as paradoxical reactions typically occur during the acute disease phase, and may lead to life-threatening events such as respiratory failure, encephalopathy, papilledema, and/or cerebral vasculitis.
-Patient information: Patients should be instructed to not drive or operate machinery on the day of treatment and the day after treatment.
-Storage Store below 30°C Refer to manufacturer PIL if there are specific considerations.
+In addition, use in patients with schistosomiasis may be associated with clinical deterioration such as paradoxical reactions or serum sickness Jarisch-Herxheimer-like reactions, which is a sudden inflammatory immune response likely caused by the release of schistosomal antigens.
+Such reactions typically occ Storage the day of treatment and the day after treatment.
+Store below 30°C Refer to manufacturer PIL if there are specific considerations.